White Sands National Park: Visitation

 White Sands National Park is the most visited NPS site in New Mexico, with about 600,000 visitors each year.
 In year two of the pandemic, White Sands National Park saw more than 780,000 visitors from both locals and visitors.
-Many visitors arrive during the warmer months from March through August, but sledders and photographers can be seen throughout the dunes year round.
+Many visitors arrive during the warmer months from March through August, but sledders and photographers can be seen throughout the dunes year-round.
 March and July are the two busiest months with more than 60,000 visitors each, or about 2,000 per day, while November through February have the fewest visitors with less than 30,000 each month, or fewer than 1,000 per day.

 The Dunes Drive leads 8 mi into the dunes from the visitor center at the park entrance.
 Three picnic areas are available, as well as a backcountry campground with ten sites for overnight camping in the dunefield.
 Five marked trails totaling 9 mi allow visitors to explore the dunes on foot.
 Ranger-guided orientation and nature walks occur at various times and months throughout the year.
-Sunset strolls are presented every evening of the year, while Lake Lucero hikes are offered once a month, from November to April, and full moon guided hikes from April to October, on the night before the full moon.
+Sunset strolls are presented every evening of the year.
+At the same time, Lake Lucero hikes are offered once a month, from November to April, and full moon guided hikes from April to October, on the night before the full moon.
 The park participates in the Junior Ranger Program, with various age-group-specific activities.

-Both the park and U.S. Route 70 between Las Cruces and Alamogordo are subject to closure for safety reasons when tests are conducted at White Sands Missile Range which completely surrounds the park.
+Both the park and U.S. Route 70 between Las Cruces and Alamogordo are subject to closure for safety reasons when tests are conducted at White Sands Missile Range, which surrounds the park.
 Dunes Drive may be closed for periods of up to three hours during missile tests.
-Park staff is usually notified two weeks in advance of scheduled tests; however, notifications from White Sands Missile Range may be received as little as 24 hours in advance of a test.
-All activity, including horseback riding, backcountry camping, hiking, sledding, and driving on Dunes Drive is prohibited during all missile tests that require road closure.
-According to a National Park Service report, in 2020, visitors spent roughly $22.5 million in nearby communities with more than 360,000 more guests in 2021, nearby towns felt the boost.
+Park staff are usually notified two weeks in advance of scheduled tests; however, notifications from White Sands Missile Range may be received as little as 24 hours in advance of a test.
+All activity, including horseback riding, backcountry camping, hiking, sledding, and driving on Dunes Drive, is prohibited during all missile tests that require road closure.
+According to a National Park Service report, in 2020, visitors spent roughly $22.5 million in nearby communities, with more than 360,000 more guests in 2021, and nearby towns felt the boost.